 Is the CPP right for you?

-Listen to this free 60-minutes webinar led by a panel of board-certified CPPs.
-Gain a better understanding of the “nuts and bolts” such as eligibility requirements, application process, exam preparation requirements and options, testing, and recertification.
+free 60-minutes webinar led by a panel of board-certified CPPs, will help you gain a better understanding of the “nuts and bolts” such as eligibility requirements, application process, exam preparation requirements and options, testing, and recertification.